AlessandroKuz/static-site-generator/README.md

 [//]: # (    <wbr> - Suggests potential line break points)

+- [ ] Add support for nested inline elements

-- [ ] add support for nested "LeafNodes" (i.e., an `italic` tag tag withing a `bold` one or viceversa) -
+- [ ] Add support for nested "LeafNodes" (i.e., an `italic` tag withing a `bold` one or viceversa) -
     - recursive?
     - 1/2 level(s) deep?

-- [ ] Fix: the delimiters order inside of ALLOWED_DELIMITERS matters to the way that inline elements are split into nodes and their type.
+- [ ] Fix: the delimiters order inside ALLOWED_DELIMITERS matters to the way that inline elements are split into nodes and their type.
   - This needs a rework, especially in the future to allow nested blocks no matter the order

 - [ ] Update the docs to specify in detail what types are supported, which are currently not supported and so on

+- [ ] Add a mkdocs section for reference

+- [ ] Add support for Text splits for other types than TextType.TEXT.

+- [ ] Use pydantic for class definition

 - [ ] Add a mkdocs section for reference